Urvashi18/MerchantService/README.md

 # MerchantService
-## The repository holds a merchant service as a crud application to search and query merchant details for user services such as giftcards, etc.
+## The repository holds a merchant service as a crud application to search and query merchant details for user services.

 ### `merchant-service-backend`
 #### Build and Test